HCL-TECH-SOFTWARE/leap-doc/9.3.5/ref_data_rest_api_delete.md

 --header "Cookie: freedomIdentifyKey=1"
 ```

---request DELETE
+**--request DELETE**

-:   Specifies the correct HTTP method verb for this action.
+Specifies the correct HTTP method verb for this action.

---header "Cookie: freedomIdentifyKey=1"
+**--header "Cookie: freedomIdentifyKey=1"**

-:   Includes a required cookie as part of the request.
+Includes a required cookie as part of the request.
 The value of the key must match the value of the freedomIdentifyKey URL parameter.
 Requiring a cookie value that matches the URL parameter value avoids XSS vulnerabilities.

 **Parent topic:**[Data access REST API](ref_data_access_rest_api.md)